contentful/widget-sdk/css-in-js-UIEP.md

 Current state of styling in the web app is very fragmented.
 We have a mix of inline styles and classes defined in our stylus files.
+We also have styles coming in from various sources including Forma36.
 This leads to various problems arising from unclear precedence and css specificity.
 It also makes it hard for us to de-duplicate CSS rules and identify + eliminate unused styles.
+Finally, the current setup makes it impossible to use Forma36 tokens inside the `.styl` files.

-We propose switching to a CSS-in-JS solution that lets us have sane precedence (due to a saner model around “Order of appearance”), dead-code elimination, co-location of styles and logic, better dev ergonomics and simpler composability of rules.
+We propose switching to a CSS-in-JS solution that lets us have sane precedence (due to a saner model around “Order of appearance”), dead-code elimination, co-location of styles and logic, better dev ergonomics and simpler composability of rules and tokens.

 **We specifically propose using [emotion](https://emotion.sh).**
 This proposal evaluates both framework agnostic emotion and v10 which is a massive departure from v9.